Salzeo/burgerz/README.md

 # burgerz

 Submit your favorite burgers

-Select a burger to eat and then it will be listed in the
+Select a burger to eat and then

+it will be listed in the

-Burgers that are no more section
+Burgers that are no more section.